Phoenix Premises Liability Attorney

 - Dangerous accumulation of water into large or unseen puddles

-- Lack of safety equipment, such as railing or guarding on stairs and ledges
+- Lack of safety equipment, such as a railing or guarding on stairs and ledges

 - Exposed sharp objects

-- Lack of security, including appropriate lighting, locks on doors or security cameras
+- Lack of security, such as lighting, door locks or security cameras

 These conditions can lead to serious injuries that may result in life-long complications that can accumulate massive medical bills while also preventing the victim from living a fulfilled life.